“I often get the feeling that things around me have lost their proper balance, though it could be that my perceptions are playing tricks on me."

-Orwell’s essay follows a police officer narrating what takes place after an elephant turns “bad,” malls a village, and incites fear among the crowd.
+Orwell’s essay follows a police officer narrating what occurs after an elephant turns “bad,” malls a village, and incites fear among the crowd.
 More pointedly, though, the story criticizes themes of imperialism.
-The narrator ends up shooting the elephant, despite his conviction that he should do no such thing, and does so because of the pressure put on him by the crowd.
+The narrator shoots the elephant, despite his conviction that he should do no such thing, and does so because of the pressure put on him by the crowd.

 The differences between Orwell’s story and Murakami’s story are many, of which the elephant is only the first.
-Orwell’s elephant is only aggressive when challenged, while Murakami’s elephant is older and entirely peaceful.
+Orwell’s elephant is only aggressive when challenged, while Murakami’s elephant is older and more peaceful.

 Once again, though, the style of the essay is similar in structure.
-Whereas a newspaper article would report the news without drawing conclusions or passing judgement, the narrator of both stories report the happenings with details and conclusions.
+Whereas a newspaper article would report the news without drawing conclusions or passing judgment, the narrator of both stories reports the happenings with details.

-Through Orwell’s narrator, we are taught one important piece of wisdom that we would do well to keep with us as we read Murakami’s story:
+Through Orwell’s narrator, we are taught a critical piece of wisdom that we would do well to keep with us as we read Murakami’s story: